-The Orientation Information Hub located near the Main Library will be open from 8.30am - 4.30pm on Tuesday to Friday during O-Week, so please visit the friendly staff and Student Ambassadors if you need assistance.
+The Orientation Information Hub located near the Main Library will be open during O-Week, so please visit the friendly staff and Student Ambassadors if you need assistance.
 Use this link to find the Info Hub.

-If you are attending on-campus classes, you will need to obtain a Student ID card by uploading your photo to the CaptureME portal.
+If you are living on campus, attending on-campus classes and/or require access to on-campus facilities (e.g. library, Multimedia Learning Centre, Sports Centre), you will require a student ID card.
+Begin by uploading your photo to the CaptureME portal.
 You will be notified by email once your photo has been approved and your Student ID card is ready for collection at Student Assist, located in the Main Library (BLD01_2_53).
-You can collect your ID Monday - Friday between 8.30am and 5pm AEST.
+You can collect your ID Monday - Friday between 8.30am and 5pm AEST during Orientation week.

 Need help with planning your assignment, some tips for time management, a refresher on your Maths skills or ways to strengthen your study strategies?